Samantha Bee Explains to men Men How Women Are Disproportionately Impacted by Coronavirus (Video)

 Wednesday’s “Full Frontal With Samantha Bee” took a close look at how the negative impacts of the coronavirus pandemic are being disproportionately felt by women — and in the process provided a hilarious analogy explaining the problem to men in a way they can understand.

-In the episode, Bee ran down multiple problems that are in many ways specific to women: That nurses, more than 80% of which are women, are very vulnerable to exposure to covid-19; that women are more likely to work in jobs that have been shut down by the pandemic; and that pregnant women are facing new health risks and restrictions.
+In the episode, Bee ran down multiple problems specific to women: That nurses, more than 80% of whom are women, are very vulnerable to exposure to COVID-19; that women are more likely to work in jobs that have been shut down by the pandemic; and that pregnant women are facing new health risks and restrictions.

-One thing that Bee wanted to call particular attention to is the problem of governors in Red states using coronavirus as an excuse to essentially shut down all abortions in their states by declaring providers aren’t essential.
+One thing that Bee wanted to call particular attention to is the problem of Republican governors using coronavirus as an excuse to essentially shut down all abortions in their states by declaring providers aren’t essential.
 Bee specifically noted how Texas abruptly canceled 150 abortions.
-Then came the anaology.
+Then came the analogy.

 “But then, when you finally get to the concert,” Bee continued, “Pearl Jam refuses to go on.
 You’re devastated.
 And then, Eddie Vedder forces you to have a baby.”

-Watch the clip above — the Pearl Jam joke begins about 7 minutes in.
+Watch the clip above — the Pearl Jam joke begins about seven minutes in.

 16 Relaxing Video Games for Your Coronavirus Quarantine